krlmlr/dplyr/revdep/cran.md

 ## revdepcheck results

-We checked 4032 reverse dependencies (4020 from CRAN + 12 from Bioconductor), comparing R CMD check results across CRAN and dev versions of this package.
+We checked 60 reverse dependencies, comparing R CMD check results across CRAN and dev versions of this package.

- * We saw 60 new problems
+ * We saw 46 new problems
- * We failed to check 7 packages
+ * We failed to check 0 packages

 Issues with CRAN packages are summarised below.

 ### New problems
 (This reports the first line of each new failure)

-* activatr
-  checking tests ...
-ERROR

-* APCI
-  checking tests ...
-ERROR

-* APCtools
-  checking tests ...
-ERROR

 * arrow
   checking tests ...
 ERROR